TurkuNLP/turkunlp.github.io/teaching.md

 The course targets students with no prior programming experience.
 The students will acquire basic skills in algorithm design and programming, learning to write simple, practical programs in the Python programming language.

-Students from the Department of Future Technologies (TKT or DI) **cannot** take this course, you must take the programming courses meant for TKT or DI degree students.
+Students from the Department of Computing (TKT or DI) **cannot** take this course, you must take the programming courses meant for TKT or DI degree students.

-### TKO_8966 Johdatus kieliteknologiaan (5 op) (Introduction to Language Technology)
+### TKO_8966 Introduction to Language Technology (5 op)
-Teacher: Jenna Kanerva and Kai Hakala, Department of Future Technologies
+Teachers: Jenna Kanerva, Filip Ginter, Samuel Rönnqvist, Sampo Pyysalo, Department of Computing

-Language: Finnish
+Language: English

 Time: Every year, third period (spring)